emojicode/emojicode.github.io/src/guides/allegro.md

 Clearly, we now also need to update our loop to draw cookies:

 ```
-🍦 iterator 🍡 cookies
+🍦 iterator 🔷🌱🐚🍪🆕 cookies
 🔂 cookie iterator 🍇
-  🍊 🖊 cookie 👉️ monster 👇 monster 🍇
+🍊 🖊 🍺cookie app 👉️ monster 👇 monster 🍇
   🚯 iterator
 🍉
-🍉
 ```

-The code above is really straightforward. `cookies` is asked for an 🍡 (iterator) to which a reference is then stored in `iterator`.
+The code above is really straightforward.
+We create an 🌱 iterator instance for `cookies`, to which a reference is then stored in `iterator`.
 Then this iterator is used with the 🔂 loop to get each cookie. 🖊 is called on each cookie and the coordinates of the monster, which we can get from the new 👉️👇 methods, are passed.
 If the 🖊 method returns true, this means the Cookie Monsters mouth touched the cookie, the 🚯 method is called on the iterator, which removes the current element from the array.
-(That’s the reason why we explicitly asked for an 🍡.)
+(That’s a special capability of 🌱 and the reason why we created it explicitly.)

 Try running the game now!
 The Cookie Monster will be happy to eat the cookies.